Our new baby is doing very well.

 This is a very flexible visa because the only significant requirement is that you have a bachelor's degree (or higher).
 The idea is that professional migrants will help the Ecuadorian economy.

-You don't even need to have any post-graduate experience in your chosen degree or work in that field in Ecuador.
+You don't need any post-graduate experience in your chosen degree or work in that field in Ecuador.
 Nothing.
-You'll find many 'digital nomads' or remote workers using this visa.

 The most difficult part of the process for me was registering my degree with SENESCYT.
 They made me jump through numerous bureaucratic hoops before they would accept my degree.